chasefranks/chasefranks.github.io/_posts/2017-06-12-the-twilight-zone.md

 I am a fierce DevOps advocate, and I was led to those practices naturally, through necessity and encountering problems in deploying software in my day to day work.
 I literally had a nagging problem, read about DevOps practices, and used what I read to solve it myself.
 For example, those fiefdom builders I mentioned earlier are one of the main antagonists in the DevOps story and there are practices in DevOps that directly address transparency, visibility into process, etc. This is how I work.
 I follow my own intellect and choose the practices that help me solve what is in front of my eyes.
 I work along side people who back up their tool sets and the things they do because of real experience.
 When I bring up a new idea, I do it through demonstrations and presentations.
 I leave behind my ideas in the form of git repos that you can clone and run yourself...my story starts and ends with code.

 I literally still have people (managers) who do not write a single line of anything (Excel doesn't count) somehow influencing how I work and what tools I can use, and it is 100% due to petty bullshit agendas that not even Betty one seat over knows about.
-There are no meetings.
-No roadmaps.
-No memos because that would require unambiguous communication.
+There are no meetings, roadmaps, or memos, because those would require unambiguous communication.
 It is all behind the scenes, but at the end of the day it means your lightweight scalable superfast REST API backed by MongoDB and deployed with Docker needs to be migrated to Oracle, because...well, we use Oracle around here.

 And lastly, even basic habits like